malunem/pokedex/README.md

     - tsc (strict mode) - to verify that typescript compiles correctly
     - eslint (with AirBnb configs and some custom rules) - to ensure best practices and code quality
     - jest (with coverage report) - for unit tests on components
+    - cypress (running headlessly) - for end to end tests on pages
+      - gatsby develop will be runned as a dependency for cypress

-    End to end tests are implemented with Cypress which provides a custom Docker image.
+    End to end tests could also be run with Cypress in browser:

-    Run it headlessly with the command:
+    (this will also run the other tests)

     ```bash
-    docker compose up cypress
-    ```

-    Run it in browser with the command:

-    ```bash
-    docker-compose -f docker-compose.yml -f cy-open.yml up cypress
+    docker compose -f docker-compose.yml -f cy-open.yml up test --build --attach-dependencies
     ```

     Please note that Cypress will report some accessibility issues checked with a11y: they are relative to ChakraUI Toast components and there is an [issue](https://github.com/chakra-ui/chakra-ui/issues/7324) open on their repo.